Touch screen is easy to use

 Another option is a 15-second reheat, which did not brown our bread properly.
 This feature proved to be helpful for reheating cold toast during the trials, and crucial to solving another flaw: our standard-sized frozen bagels and English muffins remained frozen at the core when we toasted them on normal settings.
 This problem was compounded when the exterior of the bagels browned too much because we couldn’t re-toast them without burning them.
 But if we simply used the reheat setting, everything was cooked just enough in the center to be satisfactory.

 More frustratingly, the toaster slots are a generous 1 x 5.25 inches, but not wide enough for slices of homemade bread or even the store-bought oval rye loaf we had on hand.
-This is disappointing because it relegates the toaster for only the shelf-stable square bread style that may not please more health-conscious users.
+This is disappointing because it relegates the toaster for only the shelf-stable square bread style.

 Although we tried, we could not get the toast slices stuck for troubleshooting purposes, which is a good thing.
 If this occurs, the Revolution Cooking website provides a resources section that instructs you to unplug the toaster, wait until it is cool, and then figure out how to retrieve it on your own.